starik222/BooruDatasetTagManager/README.md

 The application supports loading tags from csv files of the format used in "[Booru tag autocompletion for A1111](https://github.com/DominikDoom/a1111-sd-webui-tagcomplete)".
 You can also create your own txt files with a list of tags (line by line).
 But since loading data from these files takes a long time, the program converts them to its own format and loads data from it.
 Therefore, if you change the list of tags, be prepared to wait quite a long time.
 All files with tags are located in the "Tags" folder.

-# AutoTagger (interrogator_rpc)
+# AutoTagger (AiApiServer)

 You can generate tags for images directly in the program.
-To do this, you need to configure and run the "interrogator_rpc" service.
+To do this, you need to configure and run the "AiApiServer" service.
 Python must be installed for it to work.
-To configure interrogator_rpc, run the command:
+To configure AiApiServer, run the command:
 ```bash
 pip install -r requirements.txt
 ```